evturn/canopy/design/tasks.md

 +Set height on canopy for breakpoints and add that to padding-top on collections content +margin canopy vs. grid
 +click category for container

--extend collections-resize to fill window width
++extend collections-resize to fill window width

+-searchbar on desktop view